chtsao8/lab64-MBA/README.md

 2. **Deck Flex** - Pretty self explanatory.
 If you're planning on building a motorized board, I'd highly recommend you get a stiff deck since flexible decks can cause the electronics to hit the ground while riding.
 3. **Deck Shape** - There are a lot of deck shapes that you should read up about on this website: [Choosing a Longboard Deck](https://www.warehouseskateboards.com/help/Longboard-Skateboard-Decks-Buying-Guide)

 The deck shape is part preference, part practical.
 For the purposes of building a motorized board, I'd recommend getting a deck with a progressive or tub concave curve and minimal rocker curve.
-You want to make sure the bottom of the board isn't too curvy, or the electrical components (especially the battery) won't fit as well and could potentially get scratched or damaged.
+You want to make sure the bottom of the board isn't too curvy, or the electrical components (especially the battery) won't sit flush with the deck and could potentially get scratched or damaged if they're not secure.

 Additionally, you have the option of putting **grip tape** on the top of your deck.
 The increase in friction between the board and your feet helps minimize the chances of you slipping off of your longboard and eating concrete.